Dannykills/Applied-Generative-AI/Research Proposal Automation Tool/README.md

 ## 📁 What’s in This Folder

-- `NOFO_Proposal_Assistant.ipynb` — Main notebook that runs the assistant workflow.
+- `Research Proposal Automation Tool.ipynb` — Main Jupyter Notebook for the assistant.
+- `config_template.json` — Fill this in with your OpenAI API key and base URL.
-- `sample_NOFO.pdf` — A sample Notice of Funding Opportunity from the National Institute of Mental Health.
+- `NOFO.pdf` — A sample Notice of Funding Opportunity (NIMH).
+- `Research Proposal Template.pdf` — A guide to NIH formatting and content structure.
-- `ian_publications.txt` — Example text from Dr. Ian McCulloh’s past research portfolio.
+- `ResearchPapers/` — Example past publications to simulate archive matching.
-- `config_template.json` — A blank config file where you can enter your OpenAI API key and settings.
+- `For Reference - Generated Sample Research Proposals/` — Example generated proposal outputs.
+- `README.md` — This file.

 ## 💡 What It Actually Does